Beers4Flags/writeups/2018/bsides/forensic/never/readme.md

       Image local date and time : 2018-10-23 14:00:51 +0530
 ```

-First the initials of the title indicate NTLM, so other write-ups I use mimikatz plugin
+First, the initials of the title indicate NTLM, like other write-ups I use mimikatz plugin

 ```BASH
 vol.py -f Challenge.raw --profile=Win7SP1x86 mimikatz